My Religion (Keller book)

-Also included in the 2000 edition is a quote from Keller's last published book, Teacher (1955).
+Also included in the 2000 edition is a quotation from Keller's last published book, Teacher (1955).
 In it she speaks of her undimmed enthusiasm for Swedenborg's teachings.
-She does this by first quoting the American poet, Walt Whitman who wrote:

-"O Spirit, as a runner strips/ Upon a windy afternoon/ Be unencumbered of what troubles you--/ Arise with grace / And greatly go, with the wind upon your face."
+She does this by first quoting the poet Walt Whitman, who wrote: "O Spirit, as a runner strips / Upon a windy afternoon / Be unencumbered of what troubles you— / Arise with grace / And greatly go, with the wind upon your face."

-Keller then adds, "In that state of exhilaration I had accepted the teachings of Emanuel Swedenborg, had drunk in his interpretation of the Bible, fearless, reverent, yet as unconfined as the sun, the clouds, the sea."
+Keller adds, "In that state of exhilaration I had accepted the teachings of Emanuel Swedenborg, had drunk in his interpretation of the Bible, fearless, reverent, yet as unconfined as the sun, the clouds, the sea."

-The change in title from My Religion to Light in My Darkness is significant.
-The new title is taken from one of Keller's poetic statements in which she declares, "I know that life is given us so that we may grow in love.
+The title change from My Religion to Light in My Darkness is significant.
+The new title is taken from one of Keller's poetic statements: "I know that life is given us so that we may grow in love.
 And I believe that God is in me as the sun is in the color and fragrance of the flower, the Light in my darkness, the Voice in my silence."

 Reception

-Readers were divided by those impressed by her faith and those disappointed that the famous deafblind activist advocated Swedenborgianism rather than a more "mainstream" religion.
+Readers were divided into those impressed by Keller's faith and those disappointed that the famous deafblind activist advocated Swedenborgianism rather than a more "mainstream" religion.